Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: 3d Topological-Holomorphic Theory

 \section{3d Topological-Holomorphic Theory}

-In this section, we introduce the main features of the three-dimensional theory constructed in \cite{Chen:2024axr}, following the same analysis than in the previous section.
-Our goal is to show that the Raviolo formalism is not merely a convenient tool, but in fact the natural framework for understanding the infinite dimensional symmetry structure of this theory, and more generally, of topological holomorphic field theories in three-dimensions.
+In this section, we introduce the main features of the three-dimensional theory constructed in \cite{Chen:2024axr}.
+Our goal is to show that the raviolo formalism introduced in \cite{Garner:2023zqn} is not merely a convenient tool, but in fact the natural framework for understanding the infinite dimensional symmetry structure of this theory.